Skip to main content

 Let's break down the components:

-• Annual Net Cash Flow: Total rental income minus all expenses (mortgage, taxes, insurance, utilities, cleaning, platform fees, maintenance, etc.)
+• Annual Net Cash Flow: Total rental income minus all STR expenses (mortgage, taxes, insurance, utilities, cleaning, platform fees, maintenance, etc.)

 Example Calculation